chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 Unsurprisingly, given the scale of the problem domain, there are still some rough edges and gaps. ==TODO: enumerate them!==

 We are going to want new tooling which actually understands Jujutsu.
 This will be a recurring theme in this section! ==TODO: expand on this==

+Some of Jujutsu’s very nice features also make working on existing Git forges a bit wonky.
+For example, notice what each of these operations has in common:

+- Inserting changes at arbitrary points.
+- Rewording a change description.
+- Rebasing a series of changes.
+- Splitting apart commits.
+- Combining existing commits.

+They are all changes to history.
+If you have pushed a branch to a remote, doing any of these operations with changes on that branch and pushing to a remote again will be a *force push*.
+Most mainstream Git forges handle force pushing pretty badly.
+In particular, GitHub has some support for showing diffs between force pushes, but it is very basic and loses all conversational context.
+As a result, any workflow which makes heavy use of force pushes will be bumpy.
+Jujutsu is not to blame for the gaps in those tools, but it certainly does expose them.

 ## Conclusion